 This policy outlines criteria necessary for one to be considered for emeritus status.
 It also discusses conditions of appointment, procedure, privileges, and allocation of departmental resources.

-I. BACKGROUND
+I. Policy

-Emeritus status is an honor and a mark of distinction granted to fully retired faculty members and some whose service has been characterized by high professional achievement and who have given sustained, outstanding service to the University.
+Emeritus status is an honor and a mark of distinction granted to fully retired faculty members and certain Senior Academic and Administrative Officers (SAAOs) whose service has been characterized by high professional achievement and who have given sustained, outstanding service to the University.
 Retired faculty members may be awarded an emeritus title corresponding to their rank.
-Retired administrative officers may be awarded an emeritus title corresponding to their last administrative title prior to retirement.
+Retired SAAOs may be awarded an emeritus title corresponding to their last administrative title prior to retirement.

 II.
 Eligibility

-Any individual meeting the following criteria will be considered for emeritus status:
+Any individual meeting the following criteria may be considered for emeritus status:

-The individual holds an appointment in the professorial faculty ranks with permanent tenure at The University of North Carolina at Charlotte or holds a Special Faculty Appointment that has been held for a period of no fewer than ten consecutive years;
+The individual holds an appointment in the professorial faculty ranks with permanent tenure at UNC Charlotte or holds a Special Faculty Appointment that has been held for a period of no fewer than ten consecutive years;

-A Tier I Senior Academic or Administrative Officer who has held that position for a period of no fewer than ten consecutive years and, in exceptional cases, a Tier II Senior Academic or Administrative OfficerSAAO who has served the University for a period of no fewer than 25 consecutive years;
+A Tier I SAAO who has held that position for a period of no fewer than ten consecutive years and, in exceptional cases, a Tier II SAAO who has served the University for a period of no fewer than 25 consecutive years; or

 Any individual appointed to the position of Chancellor on a permanent (not interim) basis for a period of no fewer than five consecutive years.
 The length of service may be waived by the Board of Trustees in its sole discretion.

-The individual has effectively retired from the University.
-Those who resign from the University to enter phased retirement and who otherwise meet the eligibility standards set forth herein when they entered phased retirement, will be eligible for emeritus consideration at the end of the phased retirement term.
+To be eligible for emeritus status, the faculty member, SAAO, or Chancellor who meets the criteria above must have retired or effectively retired from the University.
+Those who resign from the University to enter phased retirement and who otherwise meet the one of the eligibility criteria above when they entered phased retirement will be eligible for emeritus status consideration at the end of their phased retirement term.
+“Retirement” is defined by UNC Charlotte Human Resources as an employee who separates from UNC Charlotte and starts their mandatory retirement plan benefits from their Teachers’ and State Employees’ Retirement System (TSERS) via pension payments or Optional Retirement Plan (ORP) account via distributions.

+Individuals who meet the criteria outlined above but who resign from the University without retiring are not eligible to be considered for emeritus status unless granted an exception by the Provost (for faculty), Chancellor (for SAAO) or Board of Trustees (Chancellor).

 III.
 Procedures for Faculty

-All recommendations for emeritus faculty appointments for individuals meeting the eligibility criteria under Section II.1 above must be initiated at the department level via the following procedure.
+All recommendations for emeritus status for eligible faculty must be initiated at the department level via the following procedure.

-Upon receipt of notice of retirement, the chair of the faculty member’s department shall invite the faculty member to submit a current curriculum vitae for distribution to the departmental faculty.
+Upon retirement, the faculty member may submit a request to the chair of their department to be considered for emeritus status, or upon receipt of notice of a faculty member’s retirement or the end of their phased retirement term, the chair may invite the faculty member to submit a current curriculum vitae for distribution to the departmental faculty so that they may provide input on whether the faculty member should be granted emeritus status.
 The chair shall consult with the departmental faculty before determining whether to recommend conferment of emeritus status; however, the department chair’s recommendation does not require the approval of departmental faculty.

-With the concurrence of the appropriate college dean, a recommendation for emeritus status shall be forwarded to the Provost.
+With the concurrence of the appropriate college dean, the chair shall forward a recommendation for emeritus status to the Provost.

 Award of emeritus status may be conferred by the Chancellor upon the recommendation of the Provost.
 The decision of the Chancellor is final.

 IV.
-Procedures for Senior Academic and Administrative Officers
+Procedures for Senior Academic and Administrative Officers and the Chancellor